 Medium 26 miles elevation 3200ft Drinks at 16 and 22 miles

 Long 31 miles elevation 3600ft Drinks at 16 and 22miles

-It’s not supposed to be as hot this weekend, which is a blessing!
+The weather is looking Ok for this weekend but things change…. make sure you dress for the occasion.
 Please keep yourselves hydrated and take it easy on the climbs.
 You all have the tough White Downs Lane on your return route and then a little sharp climb about a mile from home so keep fuel in your tanks.
 It’s a lovely ride in some great countryside so take it easy and enjoy the ride.

 The roads are in summer conditions, which is the same as winter but dry and without so many leaves!!
 Like the rest of the country, they are still prone to pot holes.
 Please keep your eye out for them and if you are travelling in a group, please shout out warnings to those behind.
 Just in case please make sure you can repair at least two punctures.
 We also use small lanes, so keep your speed down and be aware that there might be cars around that bend.
 On larger roads please keep to single file unless it’s safe to do so.

 There is a great guide to Sportive Etiquette HERE

 Short -29miles/47km Elevation 2500ft/761mtrs7

 Medium – 25 miles/40km ( you pass the drink station twice so can pop in either time)